demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

    * [pan-os-create-master-key](#pan-os-create-master-key)
    * [pan-os-update-master-key](#pan-os-update-master-key)
 * The target argument is supported only in operational type commands.
 Meaning, you cannot use it with commit, logs, or PCAP commands.
 * Creating or updating the encryption master key of Palo Alto Networks Firewall or Panorama invalidates the current API key and requires obtaining a new one.
-All subsequent commands will raise an "Invalid Credentials" error until a new API key is obtained and the integration instance is updated accordingly.
+All subsequent commands will raise an "Invalid Credential" error until a new API key is obtained and the integration instance is updated accordingly.

 ## Fetch Incidents
 The Panorama integration now supports fetch incidents.